Last updated on June 5th, 2018

 On the other hand, since my leather pants cost me less than 200$, I wasn’t exactly fond of paying more for technical textile pants than for leather gear.
 So yeah, I’m cheap.

 But even if I was willing to spend, things don’t get much better.
 With the majority of casual riding gear, the abrasion protection is limited to small, Kevlar panels solely located in impact areas.
-Since I didn’t find anything great, I thought why not make my own custom motorcycle pants?
+Since I didn’t find anything great, I thought why not make my own custom DIY motorcycle armored pants?

 I certainly looked around before starting this project.
 To my surprise, the amount of information available was underwhelming.
 Nonetheless, I decided to take the task up and the end result was great.
 Sadly, I didn’t take pictures of every step.
 That’s because I wasn’t sure from the start that the outcome would be so good.
 But this information is definitely sufficient for anyone to find the inspiration and motivation they need to complete a project like this.